 I’m sorry to say but its due to the use of potent parfums and parabens so their products have a longer shelf life.

 Let’s talk about McDonalds – In June 2018 the multi billion dollar fast food chain made the switch from plastic straws to paper straws.
 However, eagle-eyed milkshake slurpers called them out as not actually being recyclable.

 McDonald’s has since stressed the straws are made from recyclable materials, but current recycling infrastructure does not allow for them to be processed by recycling plants.

 So what can you do next time you swoop in for a happy meal?
 Say no to straws and use your own reusable one.
-As well as metal straws you can get handy foldable silicone ones for out and about.

 Not all L’Oreal products are 100% vegan meaning some of their products contain animal-derived ingredients or animal by-products such as egg white, mink oil, beeswax, honey, and other animal by-products.

 “in 1989, L’Oréal was able to end all testing of its products on animals, without making our products any less safe.
 Since March 2013, the Group has taken another decisive step: The Group no longer tests on animals, anywhere in the world, and does not delegate this task to others.
 An exception could be made if regulatory authorities required it for safety or regulatory purposes.”